Baked cod in foil is my favorite dish- an easy, quick, and absolutely delicious way to cook fish like cod, halibut, and salmon.

 This recipe is especially recommended for those who are not enthusiastic about cooking.

 Fortunately, the fish turns out to be a fancy dinner as well as adding a variety of colorful veggies despite it being super-easy to make without effort.

 I make this baked cod in foil at least twice a month since my husband started trying to change his diet.

 Why you’ll want to read my recipe is my Japanese cooking tip to remove the fishy taste from the fish.

-He doesn’t like fishy fish, but he absolutely loves this dish all the time.
+Indeed, he doesn’t like fishy fish, but he absolutely loves this dish all the time.